 Free Citizen Lecture Series

-Thanks to the success of our previous lecture series, WMAN is announcing a new series of free informational conference calls.
-These calls give WMAN participants access to expertise and updates on current issues facing mining-impacted communities.
+WMAN hosts a series of free informational webinars and conference calls.
+These webinars and calls give WMAN participants access to expertise and updates on current issues facing mining-impacted communities.
 See our Programs for more information, updates, and announcements.